 Divinaka: “Skyla took my bowl without asking!
 Wahhhhhh!”

 I tell them I understand it’s hard to share sometimes, and I let Divinaka know that Skyla doesn’t understand yet to ask for things before taking them.
 Sometimes this strategy works, sometimes it doesn’t.
 If it’s one of those days that it doesn’t, revert to option 2!

 Trying to talk it out and rationalize it only works if you have the right tone of voice.
 If you are flustered and try to reason with them, don’t even go there.
 It will make things worse.
 An energetic tone and higher pitches will raise the adrenaline that’s already pumping.
 Remember to use soft, deeper voices for a calming effect.

 Separate them.
 This works the best when I’m at my whit’s end and know that I need a break.
 Taking a break is an important skill for them to learn as well, however, doing this consistently will not teach them how to work things out, which is also a very important life skill.
 When the situation calls for separation, I will give one kiddo a book and have the other do something else such as go ride her bike or color.

-These interventions work for some time, until they are inevitably at it again.
+These interventions work for some time (here’s a bit more info about emotion regulation for tough times like these), until they are inevitably at it again.
 It’s just enough time to regenerate all that energy you need to calmly break up the next fight.
 Sometimes nothing works and it’s usually when they’re tired, hungry, have a reaction to a certain food, etc. Those times, we just need to grin and bear it.
 All the hard work will pay off though.
 They won’t be doing it forever and you will look back and be grateful you took the time to teach them conflict resolution skills.
 And remember, behind every awesome kid is a mother that worried herself like crazy wondering if she was doing it all wrong.
 You got this.